 Now that I am teaching courses with 300 students, I am getting so many reference requests.
-So here it goes.
+So here are couple of points on this topic:

-- When you write to ask a recommendation letter, give all necessary info.
-It is irritating when someone says “I got courses from you, would you write a reference letter for me?” when you can also say what courses you got, what grades you got, or how I know you, your GPA etc, so I can return an answer immediately, without unnecessary communicaton.
-Imagine there are 20-30 students asking for the prof’s time.
+- When you write to ask a recommendation letter, give all necessary info!
+It is not very helpful, nor impressive, when someone says “I got courses from you, would you write a reference letter for me?“.
+I may be teaching 500 students in one year, so you should give all necessary info for me to decide (what courses you got from me, what grades you got, or how I know you, your GPA etc), so I can return an answer immediately without unnecessary back and forth emailing.

 - Once I accept to write a letter, I give a guideline and a sample letter (with my letter-head on top) with parts highlighted (to be replaced), and ask for a draft from student, basically a file that lists the necessary info, and is named by your name.
 Some students send me a totally unformatted document and some parts missing or typos remaining.
 Hımm, no need to say that this does not leave a good impression.
 Please do your best to understand the guideline and reduce back-and-forth emails when everyone is so short on time.